messiest/doodle-bot-learn/README.md

 #### [WordNet](http://www.nltk.org/howto/wordnet.html)
 Symmantic database of words.
 Organizes words into hierarchies using _synsets_, or collections of words with related meaning.
-This is accesed via the `nltk.corpus` library.
+This is accessed via the `nltk.corpus` library.

 #### [ImageNet](https://image-net.org)